mvolkmann/blog/src/swift/swift-ui.md

 ### `Label`

-This is a combination of an icon and text.
-The icon appears before the text.
+This is a combination of an icon and text where the icon appears before the text.
+It takes a String for the text and an `systemImage` string that is the name of an icon in SF Symbols.
+By default both the icon and the text are displayed.
+To render only the text, add the modifier `.labelStyle(TitleOnlyLabelStyle)`.
+To render only the icon, add the modifier `.labelStyle(IconOnlyLabelStyle)`.

 ```swift
 Label("Rain", systemImage: "cloud.rain")